 There is a dedicated page on this website with more information, via this link.

 There’s a film about milling using a vertical mill at Avoncroft Museum, made by George Watkins, a young film-maker from Worcestershire.
 There are links on YouTube to other films about milling (usually not very traditional though!).

 THE EU WATER FRAMEWORK DIRECTIVE PUTS TRADITIONAL WATERMILLS AT RISK

-Click this link to an article by Wouter Pfeiffer, our Dutch miller friend, who highlights the potentially damaging effect of a proposed EU directive intended to protect the free movement of fish.
+Wouter Pfeiffer, our Dutch miller friend, highlights the potentially damaging effect of a proposed EU directive intended to protect the free movement of fish.
 One unintended consequence is the unnecessary removal of weirs, which, if they are part of the water supply to a nearby mill, renders the mill inoperable as it removes the source of power.
 There are literally “ways round” this, eg fish ladders, and, as has been pointed out, mills and fish have co-existed happily for hundreds of years, so why change a system that is working ?

 If you have direct positive or negative experience of the impact of this directive on your mill or a mill that you know about please let us know, so that we can send on to Wouter.

 TIMS (The International Molinological Society) NEWS